briswells/sudoku-solver/README.md

 Requires tkinter library <br />

 Script takes 3 command line arguments: <br />
-  [-a] will animate the solution <br />
+  &emsp;[-a] will animate the solution <br />
-  [-f [filename]] will read in a csv of puzzles,solution.
-All puzzles and solutions <br />
-                  are num only strings.
+  &emsp;[-f [filename]] will read in a csv of puzzles,solution.
+All puzzles and solutions are num only strings.
 Will default to inbuilt puzzle if none is provided <br />
-  [-s [int]] This is how you set grid size, default is 9 for a normal sudoku for perfect squares only, grids larger than 9 replace 10 with A etc. <br />
+  &emsp;[-s [int]] This is how you set grid size, default is 9 for a normal sudoku for perfect squares only, grids larger than 9 replace 10 with A etc. <br /><br />
 Easy dataset can be found at https://www.kaggle.com/datasets/bryanpark/sudoku?resource=download <br />
 <br />
 Hard dataset and 4x4 attached